tmbuza/iMAP/README2.md

 ## Running Analysis On Specific Platforms (Best option)

 [README](https://github.com/tmbuza/iMAP/blob/master/README2.md) for all platforms (this document).
+* This is work under active development.
+Please visit this page regularly for more updates.
 * Best option for integrating most applications
 * Uses RStudio to install R-packages (recommended)
 * No Docker images are required.